liquidctl/liquidctl/docs/developer/style-guide.md

 - prefer to continue lines vertically, aligned with the opening delimiter
 - prefer single quotes for string literals, unless double quotes will avoid some escaping
+- use f-strings whenever applicable, except for `logging` messages (more about those bellow) which wont necessarily be shown
 - use lowercase hexadecimal literals

 ## Use of automatic formatters

 Pull requests are welcome.

-For a suggestion of a formatter and associated configuration to use, not just to fill this section.
+_(For a suggestion of a formatter and associated configuration to use, not just to fill this section)._

 ## Writing messages